Meshael-S/autoencoder/README.md

 Statistical Feature Extraction

-The process_statistical function extracts features such as:
+The process_statistical function extracts features such as: Number of peaks, Mean GSR, Maximum peak amplitude, Phasic and tonic components
-  Number of peaks
-  Mean GSR
-  Maximum peak amplitude
-  Phasic and tonic components

 Automatic Feature Extraction
   The prepare_automatic function preprocesses the EDA data and trains an autoencoder.
   The process_automatic function uses the trained autoencoder to extract latent features.